ianheggie/geocoder2/README.md

 Numeric Data Types and Precision
 --------------------------------

-Geocoder works with any numeric data type (e.g. float, double, decimal) on which trig (and other mathematical) functions can be performed.
+Geocoder2 works with any numeric data type (e.g. float, double, decimal) on which trig (and other mathematical) functions can be performed.

 A summary of the relationship between geographic precision and the number of decimal places in latitude and longitude degree values is available on [Wikipedia](http://en.wikipedia.org/wiki/Decimal_degrees#Accuracy).
 As an example: at the equator, latitude/longitude values with 4 decimal places give about 11 metres precision, whereas 5 decimal places gives roughly 1 metre precision.